gramaziokohler/antikythera/ARCHITECTURE.md

 The expansion from prototypical processes to more deterministic or algorithmic results will be handled by MCP tools, maintaining a separation between high-level process definition and low-level execution details.

 ---

+## Development

+### Repository Structure

+The Antikythera project is organized as follows:

+- **`antikythera/`**: Core package containing the orchestrator implementation
+  - **`orchestrator/`**: Main orchestration engine components
+  - **`models/`**: Data models and schemas

+- **`antikythera_agents/`**: Built-in agent implementations

+### Extension Points

+Antikythera is designed to be extensible.
+Custom agents can be implemented in separate repositories and languages, provided they adhere to the agent communication protocol.
+The system supports:

+- Python-based agents using the provided base classes
+- External agents communicating via MQTT

 ## Roadmap